tdhooten/Polyglot/README.md

 **Please be aware that each read-it-later service has its own particular limitations**.
 These are detailed below, along with instructions on how to properly import the file provided by this app.

+Finally, **this tool does not transfer highlights between read-it-later services**.
+If you wish to preserve your highlights when migrating away from a service, please back them up separately.

 ## GoodLinks

 ### GoodLinks Limitations